KunSongGo/ecs-docker-demo/README.md

 ### Check image in ECR

 Go to your AWS Console and go to the ECR service page, you should be able to see the “ecs-demo-app” in the list of repositories, click on it and you will see the image details as below:
-[Image: image]Copie the image URI and keep it,  we will use it to create the task definition.
+[Image: Screenshot 2019-09-03 at 15.48.09.png]Copie the image URI and keep it,  we will use it to create the task definition.

 ## Create Task Definition in ECS